the-c0d3r/dictdb/README.md

 `dictdb -s word` will do a search for the word.
 This will print the word if matched, it also support partial match.

-`dictdb -a word` this means add new word, but the "word" here needs to follow the standard data format declared above.
+`dictdb -a word` this means add new word, but the "word" here needs to follow the standard data format declared above. e.g. `dictdb -a "test:definition"

 `dictdb -d word` will delete the word if it exists.